• Skip to main content

 • Chicken Salad Sandwiches – Packed with so many great ingredients, this chicken salad sandwich could easily be called The Pantry Sandwich!
 Replace canned chicken with tuna or salmon.
 Use any dried fruit you have on hand and replace chopped olives with pickles if desired.

-• Instant Pot Chicken Tortilla Soup is the BEST!
-It is packed with flavor, it is super easy to make and it tastes like it’s been cooked low and slow all day long.
+• Instant Pot Chicken Tortilla Soup is packed with flavor, it is super easy to make and it tastes like it’s been cooked low and slow all day long.

-• Instant Pot White Turkey Chili becomes even MORE delicious when made in an Instant Pot.
+• White Turkey Chili becomes even MORE delicious when made in an Instant Pot.
 Packed with turkey meat, white beans and veggies, this will quickly become a dinner favorite!

-• Instant Pot Broccoli Cheese Soup – This is the BEST Broccoli Cheese Soup recipe you will ever taste.
-Done in just 20 minutes!
+• This is the best Broccoli Cheese Soup recipe you will ever taste.
+Done in just 30 minutes!

-• Instant Pot Chicken Noodle Soup – Make a batch of comforting Chicken Noodle Soup in the Instant Pot!
+• Make a batch of comforting Chicken Noodle Soup in the Instant Pot!
 Using a pressure cooker will save you time and will produce the most perfectly cooked soup you’ll ever taste.

 Will you help add value to Pip and Ebby?